 The Musandam Peninsula

 As someone who used to live in Dubai, it’s hard for me to get excited by the glitz and glam of the Emirate.
 But the Musandam is a completely different affair.
-This small enclave of Oman should be on every person’s travel bucket list.
+This small enclave of Oman should be on every person’s travel bucket list, whether for a day trip or a stay in one of the Musandam’s hotels.

 Oman is a striking country – and worth spending time exploring (check out this Oman travel guide for some inspiration).
 But The Musandam is something a little different.